June 19th, 2017

-A fundamental difference between many children with learning disabilities and other kids is that they often have social issues that can be more debilitating than their learning problems.
+A fundamental difference between many children with learning disabilities and other kids is that they often have social issues, which can be more debilitating than their learning problems.

-If that’s the case with your child, it’s time to throw out the rule that says you can’t be your child’s friend, and replace it with the notion that everyone deserves at least one pal—and for the time being, that may be you.
+If that’s the case with your child, it’s time to toss out the rule that says you can’t be your child’s friend, and replace it with a new one that says everyone deserves at least one pal—and for the time being, that may have to be you.

-In the absence of peer buddies, it’s up to you to teach him how friendships work—the give and take, the constant support, and the unwavering acceptance.
-What he learns from you will transfer to new friends as he becomes a better friend, himself.
+In the absence of same-age buddies, it’s up to you to teach him how friendships work—the give and take, the unwavering support, the sharing and taking turns, etc. As he learns those lessons, he’ll be developing the skills to be a better friend himself, which will transfer to peers when the opportunity presents itself.

 What to Do

-Once he’s willing to confide in you, guide him through the horrors of playground politics.
-For example, help him find an answer for those hurtful comments.
-Sort out the possibilities—hit the offender, turn your back, walk away—and come up with a verbal response that works better: “I’d like to see you just stand there with a ball coming at your head about 100 miles an hour.”
+Once you’ve established your BFF cred, and he’s willing to confide in you, guide him through ways to manage the horrors of playground politics.
+For example, help him find an appropriate response to those hurtful comments.
+Hit the offender?
+Turn your back and walk away?
+Tell an adult?
+Work through the options and their consequences.
+Help him cultivate verbal responses that can defuse tough situations: “I’d like to see you just stand there with a ball coming at your head about 100 miles an hour.”